nodejs/node/doc/api/child_process.md

 The message goes through serialization and parsing.
 The resulting message might not be the same as what is originally sent.

-If the `advancedSerialization` option was used when spawning the child process, the `message` argument can contain data that JSON is not able to represent.
+If the `serialization` option was set to `advanced` used when spawning the child process, the `message` argument can contain data that JSON is not able to represent.
 See [Advanced Serialization][] for more details.

 ### subprocess.channel